Women, Infants, and Children (WIC) Participation

 Policy Implications

-Food insecurity—limited or uncertain access to adequate food—is a major public health problem in California and the U.S., affecting millions of children and families (1).
-The adverse effects of food insecurity on children can be particularly harmful, impacting their cognitive development, physical and mental health, and school performance (1, 2).
-Poverty and food insecurity disproportionately affect families of color, and while improvements have been made to state and federal safety net programs, these systems are fragmented and additional progress is needed to distribute services equitably (2, 3).
-Policymakers can work to ameliorate poverty, address economic and system inequities, preserve and strengthen food assistance programs, and expand access to nutritious, affordable foods in low-income communities.
+Food insecurity—limited or uncertain access to adequate food—is a major public health problem in California and the U.S., affecting tens of millions of children and their family members (1).
+The adverse effects of food insecurity on children can be particularly harmful, impacting their cognitive development, physical and mental health, and school performance (2).
+While improvements have been made to state safety net programs, system barriers and federal funding cuts create challenges to reaching all families in need (3, 4, 5, 6).
+Policymakers can take steps to ameliorate poverty and food insecurity, address economic and system inequities, fund and strengthen food assistance programs, and expand access to nutritious, affordable foods in low-income communities.
+Reducing childhood food insecurity and its lifelong effects requires multipronged, collaborative approaches that meet immediate needs while also addressing root causes (4, 7).

-Food and nutrition assistance programs address food insecurity by helping low-income children and families access nutritious and affordable meals.
-However, many eligible families are not receiving this assistance (3, 4, 5).
-For example, only 61% of eligible California families participate in the WIC Program (4).
+Food assistance programs alleviate food insecurity by helping low-income children and families access nutritious and affordable meals.
+However, many eligible families are not receiving this assistance (3, 8).
+For example, only 70% of eligible Californians participate in the WIC program (3).

 Policy and program options that could improve food security include:

-• Maintaining and strengthening recent state and federal legislation to provide healthy meals to low-income children in child care, ensuring that this assistance reaches children with the greatest needs; for example, reducing administrative burden and providing adequate training and support to increase provider participation in the Child and Adult Care Food Program (CACFP), especially in underserved areas (6, 7)
+• Maintaining and strengthening state and federal nutrition assistance for low-income children in child care, ensuring that healthy meals reach children with the greatest needs; also, supporting providers by reducing administrative burden, increasing reimbursement, and providing training to improve participation, especially in underserved areas (2)

-• Continuing to promote robust nutrition programs for low-income children when school is out or when schools are closed due to emergencies; as part of this, ensuring that families are aware of such programs and that meals are provided in safe and welcoming environments, especially for immigrant families (8)
+• Funding and promoting robust nutrition programs, such as Summer EBT and SUN Bucks, that serve low-income children when school is out or when schools are closed due to emergencies; as part of this, ensuring that families are aware of these programs and that meals are provided in safe and welcoming environments, especially for immigrant families (3, 6)

-• Supporting local public-private collaborations, food councils, and other community initiatives and innovations that promote access to sustainable, affordable, and nutritious food for vulnerable families (9, 10)
+• Supporting local policies, public-private collaborations, and other initiatives and innovations that strengthen community food systems and promote access to sustainable, affordable, and nutritious food for vulnerable families (4, 10)

-• Continuing to strengthen and streamline state policies aimed at reducing economic inequities, such as the CalWORKs program and the California Earned Income Tax Credit, and improving access to safety net programs for groups experiencing the highest poverty levels, including undocumented immigrants (3)
+• Strengthening and streamlining state programs and policies aimed at reducing poverty and economic inequities—such as CalWORKs and the California Earned Income Tax Credit—and improving access to safety net programs for groups experiencing the highest poverty levels, including undocumented immigrants (4, 5, 11)

 For more information, see kidsdata.org’s Research & Links section or visit Nourish California and Food Research and Action Center.
 Also see Policy Implications on kidsdata.org under Nutrition and topics related to Family Economics.